 The King Cetshwayo District WSDP was last reviewed during the 2017/2018 financial year.
+The District has currently appointed the service provider to review the WSDP and will be approved by the District Council in the second quarter of the 2019/2020 financial year.
 The WSDP document not attached to this document but is available at the municipal website www.mthonajneni.org.za.